 - Concrete is normally laid much thicker than a screed, with a minimum recommended thickness of 100mm for domestic use, and up to double that thickness for areas in which there is heavy footfall.
 As screed is most commonly used as a finish on internal floors, it is usually 50–100mm thick (on average, about 75mm).

 - The mix consistency of concrete is made to be wetter than that of the screed.
 The latter should have a consistency that is non-crumbly and semi-dry.

 - In order to apply concrete, you’ll require specialized equipment. you’ll need to hire this equipment.
 This means that a certain level of skill is required to be able to apply concrete.
 Conversely, a trowel can be used for the application of screed.
 Doesn’t need any experience or skill to apply screed.

-- Concrete in its simplest form is a rock like mass formed by the hardening of cement space and aggregates mixed in a proportion of cement, sand and gravel.
-Screed on the other hand is a thin layer of cement paste and sand/fine aggregates, laid on to a concrete floor base or under floor heating to act as a smooth flat levelling surface for taking on the final floor finish.
+- Concrete in its simplest form is a rock-like mass formed by the hardening of cement space and aggregates mixed in a proportion of cement, sand, and gravel.
+A screed on the other hand is a thin layer of cement paste and sand/fine aggregates, laid on to a concrete floor base or underfloor heating to act as a smooth flat leveling surface for taking on the final floor finish.